jeffreykegler/old_kollos/design/evaluate.md

 child_evaluate(rule, child, arg_array)
     from position of child in rule, determine if it is hidden if yes, return
-    if child is a terminal (that is, a lexeme) push value of child onto arg_array
+    if child is a terminal
+        -- terminals are lexemes and nulled symbols push value of child onto arg_array
         return
     if child is a brick symbol